matrix-org/matrix-spec-proposals/proposals/4074-server-side-annotations-aggregation.md

 single events could dramatically reduce server-client traffic in rooms with many reactions.

+The change proposal outlined here addresses the mentioned annotation issue and also designed in a way that can be similarly extended to other aggregated relations.

 ## Background

 Aggregation is a process when client and/or server "summarises"